 At Smiley’s house we learn that he and his family have arranged to take us to an international restaurant called Sen Tay Ho.
-The immense place is capable of serving over 1200 people and offers an opportunity to experience an amazing cross sampling of Vietnamese cuisine providing you come with an open mind as well as an open mouth.
+The immense place is capable of serving over 1200 people and offers an opportunity to experience an amazing cross sampling of Vietnamese cuisine, providing you come with an open mind as well as an open mouth.

 Today at lunch I order a Bia Hoi beer costing 3,000 dong (14 cents US) for a 12oz glass.
 Giddy with delight here in ‘beervana’, what else can I do but order another?
 That was a waste of a line wasn’t it; I’m sure most of you already made that leap.
 As a matter of fact, I unabashedly order a third, with my total cost being a whopping 42 cents!
-OK then, all I have to do now is figure out how to get my immigration papers!
+OK then, all I have to do now is figure out how to acquire my immigration papers!

-We have timed our visit to coincide with essence of Hoi An, the full moon lantern festival.
+We have timed our visit to coincide with essence of Hoi An; the full moon lantern festival.
 Every lunar month the riverside town gives modern life the night off, with residents switching off all their lights and hanging cloth and paper lanterns on their porches and windows.
-Motorbikes are banned from the Old Town; while televisions, radios, street lights, and any winking neon are also extinguished.
+Motorbikes are banned from the Old Town, while televisions, radios, street lights, and any winking neon are also extinguished.

-Hoi An is a ‘so-so’ clothing kind of town, as streets are bursting at the seams with more than 200 tailor shops hosting clutters of cloth and an army of joyless faced mannequins.
+Hoi An is a ‘so-so’ clothing kind of town, as streets are bursting at the seams with more than 200 tailor shops, hosting clutters of cloth and an army of joyless faced mannequins.
 Christine’s passion for fashion has her desperate to add to her already outrageous wardrobe, and I shudder as she places her voluminous order.

 Today we’re off on a photography tour, traveling by bicycle and boat to a village where the peaceful Thu Bon River empties into the sea.
-Massive traditional fish nets are suspended over the sea, and fish boats moored off shore have eyes painted on their bows to keep the fishermen safe and lead them back to land.
+Massive traditional fish nets are suspended over the sea, and fish boats moored off shore have eyes painted on the bows to keep the fishermen safe and lead them back to land.
 As the sun falls behind the mountains, fishermen lower the nets into the water to trap whatever swims into them.

 Bamboo may be the most iconic staple of Asia, and there is a saying here: ‘A man is born in a bamboo cradle and goes away in a bamboo coffin.
 Everything in between is possible with bamboo’.
-With over 30 years kicking around in Asia, we’re aware of the enormous affinity to the remarkable bamboo that’s used for everything from its edible shoots to construction.
+With over 30 years kicking around in Asia, we’re aware of the enormous affinity to the remarkable bamboo; used for everything from its edible shoots to construction.
 Coincidentally, while cycling home we spot a bamboo bicycle in front of a shop where I end up purchasing a lovely shirt made from the same versatile vegetation!